 See also the Rebbe Rashab's sichah on Simchas Torah 5680 (Toras Shalom, p.
 236).
 The reason for this custom is explained in Roshei Devarim of the se'udos of Leil Acharon Shel Pesach 5727.
 See also Acharon Shel Pesach 5730.
-This niggun was frequently sung during the Rebbe's farbrengens on Simchas Torah or Shabbos Bereishis.
-See Sichas Shabbos Bereishis 5726 for the association between this niggun and the theme of Yaakov halach ledarko.
+This the Shpolier Zeide's niggun, 'Hop Cossack!' on Simchas Torah and on Acharon Shel Pesach.
+We should therefore sing it now..."

-Fund.^{"122}This year, contributions should be given in multiples of 385 which is the number of days in the year 5779.
+"During Simchas Torah farbrengens, the Rebbe is accustomed to remind everyone to contribute to the Keren Hashanah Fund."
+122 This year, contributions should be given in multiples of 355 which is the number of days in the year 5780.

-Shabbos ends at 7:17 pm.
+Yom Tov ends at 6:47 pm.